shkma/Downtime/README.md

 The zip file should be extracted to get a folder that contains data.
 The data is the results of analysis of seimically isolated building with SCBF (superstructure is designed per RI=2.0) and with the smallest required isolators (TFP-1) based on ASCE7-16 (2017) seismic design standard.

-Please note that one of the MATLAB file "fn_mle_pc.m" used in this folder was obtained from the data set that is associated with the following journal article: Baker JW.
+Please note that one of the MATLAB file "fn_mle_pc.m" used in this folder was obtained from the data set that was associated with the following journal article: Baker JW.
 (2015).
 “Efficient analytical fragility function fitting using dynamic structural analysis.”
 Earthquake Spectra, 31(1), 579-599.